ropensci/elastic/README.md

 ### Upgrading Elasticsearch

 I am not totally clear on best practice here, but from what I understand, when you upgrade to a new version of Elasticsearch, place old `elasticsearch/data` and `elasticsearch/config` directories into the new installation (`elasticsearch/` dir).
 The new elasticsearch instance with replaced data and config directories should automatically update data to the new version and start working.
+Maybe if you use homebrew on a Mac to upgrade it takes care of this for you - not sure.

 ### Start Elasticsearch